-This is my simple go to wash for any sweet baked items I’m making.
+This is my simple go-to vegan egg wash for any sweet-baked items I’m making.
 It’s super simple, and is ready to go in only 2 minutes!

 Yes!
 You can make an egg wash without eggs.
 If you find yourself in a bind while baking, and don’t have any eggs left, or you are preparing vegan baked goods, it is simple to create an alternative wash that will have the same end result.